oxiadenine/ktor-webapi/README.md

 ## Introduction

-This project is a an example of [Ktor](https://ktor.io/) web framework for a Web API.
+This project is an example of [Ktor](https://ktor.io/) web framework for a Web API.

-The database engine used by the project is [SQLite](https://www.sqlite.org/).
+The database engine used by the project is [H@Database](https://www.h2database.com/html/main.html).

 ### Getting Started

-To create and migrate the database:

-1. Initialize and migrate database with `./gradlew flywayMigrate -i`

-To start the Ktor server:
+To start the Ktor server use the following commands:

-1. Install dependencies with `./gradlew`
+- Install dependencies with `./gradlew`
-2. Build executables with `./gradlew build`
+- Build executables with `./gradlew build`
-3. Start Ktor server with `./gradlew run`
+- Start Ktor server with `./gradlew run`

-Now you can visit http://localhost:3000/api from your browser.
+Now you can visit http://127.0.0.1:8080/api from your browser.